Testwell CTC++

 and the files have been instrumented in the same way.

-In getting the coverage report you can specify that
+In getting the coverage report you can specify that some selected

-not.
+shown.
 Further, you can specify that the coverage information is shown

 in a lower coverage measure (e.g. in a compact function